tstahlhut/CPP/Readme.md

 However, this will show the first 2 digits and not 2 decimals.
 In that case it is better to use std::fixed and std::setprecision.

-Setprecisionhas to only be used once to set a certain limit length.
+Setprecision has to only be used once to set a certain limit length.
 The same goes for std::fixed and showpoint.
 So, you can just set it at the beginning once:

 	std::cout << setprecision(2) << fixed;